 2. Use Activity Monitor to Force Quit Apps

-If you still cannot quit an app with force quit, you can turn to use Activity Monitor, which allows you to force quit any frozen apps.
+You can use Activity Monitor, which allows you to force quit any frozen apps.

-- To find out the frozen app quickly, you can click the Process Name tab on top, and all the processes will be ranked at alphabetical order.
+- To find out the frozen app quickly, you can click the Process Name tab on top, and all the processes will be ranked in alphabetical order.

-3. Use Terminal to Force Quit Apps that Won't Quit
+3. Quit Apps that Won't Force Quit with Terminal

 If force quit in Activity Monitor is still not working, you can force quit the frozen app with a command-line method, which means you can quit an unresponsive app through Terminal.
 Here are the steps: